 Understanding the Florida Statute of Limitations for car accidents

 Although the process of filing for a lawsuit may seem straightforward, you need to be aware that specific laws and regulations will be in place.
 Florida law, in particular, has created the Statute of Limitations, which essentially limits the period in which you can sue after sustaining an injury.
 Although car accidents are treated separately from other traumatic events, it still falls under a personal injury lawsuit.
-The state of Florida operates in a strict rule of periods, where you are heavily restricted from filing any personal injury case based on negligence within four years after it has happened.
+The state of Florida operates in a strict rule of periods, where you are heavily restricted from filing any personal injury case based on negligence within two years after it has happened.

 Bear in mind that the foundation of most personal injury cases states that accidents happen due to negligence.
 You will need to claim that the party at fault failed to facilitate proper care and attention on the road, which has landed you your injuries.
 With car accident claims, you will need to prove speeding, drinking while driving, and even distractedness, all of which could prove that the driver has indeed been negligent and should rightfully pay for all the damages you’ve suffered.